![]() |

 }

 A movie is loaded using LoadMovieFromStream, PutMovieFromStream, LoadMovieUsingStream or PutMovieUsingStream.
-A movie loads an external resource (*.swf, *.jpg, *.mp3, but except *.flv - flash video) by relative path (i.e. something like "images/image1.jpg").
+A movie loads an external resource (*.swf, *.jpg, *.mp3, but except *.flv - flash video) using its relative path (i.e. something like "images/image1.jpg").
 You should provide the resource in the asynchronous mode

 Here is an example how to provide content of an image: